webbrandon/oai/README.md

 # OpenAI Buddy

-This is a simple cli utility to communicate to the [completions api](https://platform.openai.com/docs/api-reference/completions) from OpenAI.
-It can help in testing various models with interfaces to api parameters to tweak result.
+This is a simple cli utility to communicate to OpenAI API.
+It can help in testing or creating various models.
+It provides full feature interfaces access to the completions, edits, audio, and images endpoints.

 ## Build
 ```bash